-A press release will be issued on the Moray Council '[News Desk](#)' promoting YMI opportunities being offered to young people in Moray to coincide with the beginning of the academic year.
+A press release will be issued on the Moray Council '[News Desk](#)' in August to co-incide with the beginning of the academic year promoting and celebrating 20 years of the YMI opportunities on offer to young people in Moray coinciding with the beginning of the academic year.
 This will include information advocating the benefits and impact of these musical opportunities.
-Further press releases will be issued to coincide with Christmas, End of Project Showcases and to celebrate 'good news stories' throughout the year.
+Further press releases will be issued to coincide with the End of Project Showcase and to celebrate 'good news stories' throughout the year.